nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-Reference to Patient resource representing the Patient against whom the narrative text was recorded.
+Reference to Patient resource representing the Patient against whom the data was recorded.

 ### context ###